 Cryogenic metal treatment increases the density of metal materials, making them stronger and more solid.
 This increases their performance, durability, and wear resistance while reducing friction and surface roughness, and thereby reduces part replacement costs and associated downtime.

-The part remains at the target temperature for an extended period, during which the material’s microstructure is permanently altered from a soft, austentic structure to a stronger, longer-lasting martensitic structure.
+The part remains at the target temperature for an extended period, during which the material’s microstructure is permanently altered from a soft, austenitic structure to a stronger, longer-lasting martensitic structure.
 After a prescribed period at low temperature, parts are slowly reheated—to as much as 300°F (149°C)—to temper the material and permanently align the modified grain structure.

-The altered microstructure of cryo treated materials also helps to reduce the stresses imparted by machining and other fabrication and finishing processes.
+The altered microstructure of cryo-treated materials also helps to reduce the stresses imparted by machining and other fabrication and finishing processes.
 Because the entire part is affected, not just the surface layer, the material maintains greater dimensional stability throughout.
 This, in turn, allows parts to be machined to extremely tight tolerances without stress cracking/fracturing.

 Cryogenic stress relief can also improve the dielectric properties of treated parts, improve their abrasion and impact resistance, and enhance toughness and wear resistance.
-Ultimately, cryo stress relief results in longer-lasting parts, and reduces the costs incurred and downtime caused by part failure.
+Ultimately, cryo stress relief results in longer-lasting parts and reduces the costs incurred and downtime caused by part failure.

-Cryo Treatment for Metal, Rubber & More
+Cryo Processing for Metal, Rubber & More

 Cryogenic treatment is effective for all manner of products.
 From de-flashing molded rubber parts to cryogenically treating steel drill bits, our in-house cryogenic services are a fast and cost-effective way to process your parts in bulk.
 We will adjust our processes to meet your end specifications.